evhub/bbopt/README.md

 - the first argument is always _name_, a unique string identifying that parameter,
 - following _name_ are whatever arguments are needed to specify the distribution's parameters, and
 - at the end are _kwargs_, which are the same for all the different methods.
 The allowable _kwargs_ are:
-    + _guess_, which specifies the initial value for the parameter.
+    + _guess_, which specifies the initial value for the parameter, and
+    + _placeholder\_when\_missing_, necessary only for `scikit-optimize`, which specifies what placeholder value a conditional parameter should be given if missing.

 #### `randrange`